Filago vulgaris

 sunflower family, Asteraceae.
 Common names also include: Danish—Kugle-museurt, and Norwegian—Kuleullurt.

 Distribution

 Filago vulgaris is native to Europe, from the Mediterranean region north to Northern Ireland, Scotland.
 It is found in grassland, sand dunes, rocky ledges, and cultivated fields.
 It is a listed Near Threatened species in the Red Data Book for England, due to agricultural practices.

-It is an invasive species in Scandinavia and Finland.
 It is a naturalized introduced species in the Northwestern and Eastern United States, and in British Columbia and Ontario, Canada.